Skip to content

 1911

-Store in Asakusa Tanaka-Machi burned down in the Great Fire of Yoshiwara
+The store in Asakusa Tanaka-machi was destroyed in the Great Fire of Yoshiwara

-Relocated to Minami-Senju-Machi in Toshimagun (modern day Minami-Senju in Arakawa) close by
+Relocated nearby to Minami-Senju-machi in Toshima District (present-day Minami-Senju in Arakawa)

 1923